Literary-Insights/blog/src/content/blog/Ukraine and the Art of Strategy - Lawrence Freedman;.txt-1.md

 ---
-title: DEEP SUMMARY - Ukraine and the Art of Strategy - Lawrence Freedman;
+title: Ukraine and the Art of Strategy - Lawrence Freedman;
-slug: deep-summary-ukraine-and-the-art-of-strategy-lawrence-freedman-
+slug: ukraine-and-the-art-of-strategy-lawrence-freedman-
 tags:
   - book-summary
 excerpt: ""